 - 115g / 4 oz sugar (see note above)

-Pour the batter into the prepared cake tin.
-Place in the centre of the preheated oven and bake for 45 - 50 minutes or until, when pierced with a skewer it comes out clean and dry.
+- Pour the batter into the prepared cake tin.
+Place in the center of the preheated oven and bake for 45 to 50 minutes or until, when pierced with a skewer it comes out clean and dry.

-Quickly mix together the sugar and the lemon juice until the sugar is dissolved (sugar nibs will never dissolve completely but that's OK).
-Using a skewer, prick the cake all over and then lowly spoon over the syrup a little at a time.
-Always allow the syrup to soak in before adding anymore.
+- Quickly mix together the sugar and the lemon juice until the sugar is dissolved (sugar nibs will never dissolve completely but that's OK).
+Using a skewer, prick the cake all over and then slowly spoon over the syrup a little at a time.
+Always allow the syrup to soak in before adding any more.

 |Nutritional Guidelines (per serving)|